JKDhanush/Real-Estate-Predictor/README.md

 ## Web Application (Planned)

 The next step is to develop a user-friendly web application that will allow users to input property details and receive price predictions from the trained model.
-The web application will be built using [Specify technologies, e.g., Flask, Django, Streamlit, etc.].

 ## Acknowledgements